S3cur3Th1sSh1t/S3cur3Th1sSh1t.github.io/_posts/2021-04-19-Named-Pipe-PTH.md

 This idea was nice with the background thought, that we have local `and` network authentication for the new process.
 But we only do stuff locally with an Impersonation token, therefore the raining shells would not help us to move anywhere.

-Going through <a href="https://github.com/S3cur3Th1sSh1t/SharpNamedPipePTH">https://github.com/S3cur3Th1sSh1t/SharpNamedPipePTH</a>

 ---

-## Conclusion

-This is the first time, that I created somehow a new technique.
-At least I didn't see anyone else using a combination of PTH and Named Pipe Impersonation with the same goal.
-For me, this was a pretty exciting experience and I learned a lot again.

-I hope, that you also learned something from that or at least can use the resulting tool in some engagements whenever you are stuck in a situation described above.
-The script/tool is released with this post, and feedback is as always very welcome!

 <a href="https://twitter.com/itm4n">@itm4n's</a> article about  PrintSpoofer - <a href="https://itm4n.github.io/printspoofer-abusing-impersonate-privileges/">https://itm4n.github.io/printspoofer-abusing-impersonate-privileges/</a> - I also had the idea and tested, if it's possible to relay a Domain Controllers Computer-Account Hash to our Named Pipe via Spoolsample.
 This can be done with the MS-RPRN part of the <a href="Spoolsample code">https://github.com/leechristensen/SpoolSample/tree/master/MS-RPRN</a> by using `/` instead of `\` for the target system like this: